opendatateam/udata/docs/development-environment.md

 $ pip install -e .
 ```

-Some dependencies have an optionnal compilation support for Cython
+Some dependencies have an optional compilation support for Cython
-resulting in more performances (mostly XML harvesting).
+resulting in better performances (mostly XML harvesting).
 To enable it, you need to install Cython before all other dependencies:

 ```shell